git/git.github.io/rev_news/drafts/edition-90.md

   Honourable mention goes to [git-branchless](https://github.com/arxanas/git-branchless).
-  It does so many amazing things that I've grown to rely on, like anonymous branches, obsolescence tracking, history manipulation.
+  It does so many amazing things that I've grown to rely on, like anonymous branches, obsolescence tracking, and history manipulation.

-* Do you happen to have any memorable experience w.r.t contributing to the Git project?
+* Do you happen to have any memorable experience w.r.t. contributing to the Git project?
 If yes, could you share it with us?

   Jeff King, one of the most prolific contributors, took a break from the Git project last year.
-I was probably one of the first people to realise when he came back from the break because his first email on the mailing list was a bug report comment on a bug that I created :')
+I was probably one of the first people to realise when he came back from the break because his first email on the mailing list was a bug report comment on a bug that I created :').

 * Could you describe your Git development toolbox?